albertattard/blog/_posts/2015-11-07-compress-large-text-data-in-table.md

 ) ENGINE=MyISAM DEFAULT CHARSET=utf8;
 ```

 We have two test tables one holds the plain text data while the second holds the binary data.
-The above SQL was executed against a MySQL database and uses the MyISAM ([Wiki](https://en.wikipedia.org/wiki/MyISAM)) table structure which is considerable faster than the alternative option InnoDB ([Wiki](https://en.wikipedia.org/wiki/InnoDB)).
+The above SQL was executed against a MySQL database and uses the MyISAM ([Wiki](https://en.wikipedia.org/wiki/MyISAM)) table structure which is considerably faster than the alternative option InnoDB ([Wiki](https://en.wikipedia.org/wiki/InnoDB)).
 Given that we do not need transactional support, we opted for this database engine to minimise the database overheads.
 Some alterations may be required if a different database is used.

+**Please be careful when choosing the database engine as this may have negative repercussions.**  Do not simply pick MyISAM just because it is faster.
+MyISAM lack transaction support which may be required by your application.

-The data source is provided by the following utilities class, which for simplicity hard codes the database settings.
+The data source is provided by the following utility class, which for simplicity hard codes the database settings.

 ```java
 public class DatabaseUtils {